git-big-picture/git-big-picture/README.md

 Testing
 =======

-Run the python based test-suite with:
+Run the Python based test-suite with:

     $ ./setup.py test